gh3orghiu/FabChemShell/README.md

-# FabDummy
+# FabChemShell
-This is a dummy example plugin for FabSim3.
-It is meant to showcase a minimal implementation for a FabSim3 plugin.
+This is a ChemShell plugin for FabSim3.

 ## Installation
 Simply type `fabsim localhost install_plugin:FabDummy` anywhere inside your FabSim3 install directory.